-- i.
-Academic Qualifications: earned doctorate, or other terminal degree or the equivalent; - ii.
-Demonstrated achievement in appropriate discipline, including a basic level of leadership competence and ability to serve as the principal investigator / program director on funding proposals a.
-Academic Qualifications: Master's degree or demonstrated ability in the field in which the candidate is employed.
+- Academic Qualifications: earned doctorate, or other terminal degree or the equivalent; - ii.
+Demonstrated achievement in appropriate discipline, including a basic level of leadership competence and ability to serve as the principal investigator / program director on funding proposals. - III.B.3.
+Instructor Ranks: Instructor ranks are designed for faculty in ongoing, non-tenure eligible faculty positions whose primary responsibility is teaching, but who may also have secondary responsibilities.
+In some instances, a senior instructor may substitute an expectation of research or creativity for some service.